ThomasVrancken/info9023-mlops/labs/08_docker_compose/README.md

 @app.route('/predict', methods=['POST'])
 def predict():
+    # Check if the model exists
+    if not os.path.exists('/model/model.pth'):
+        return jsonify({'error':
+                        'Model is not ready.
+Please train the model first.'}
+                        ),400

     # Get the data from the POST request.
     data = request.get_json(force=True)
     # Make a POST request to the /predict route in another Flask app